shirish93/shirish93.github.io/_ideas/2024-03-15-chhyang-modern.md

 -   **Technology Integration:** Consider using online platforms for sales, community building, and educational resources.

 Remember, this guide is just the beginning.
-Embrace the cultural richness, foster community spirit, and celebrate local flavors as you brew your business, one sip of chhyang at a time!
+Embrace the cultural richness, support community spirit, and celebrate local flavors as you brew your business, one sip of chhyang at a time!

 -----------